Rapid deployment of new technologies using agile and DevSecOps

 Repeatable practices and toolset

-The Innovation Factory’s expert practitioners of agile development, DevSecOps, and continuous integration/continuous delivery (CI/CD) pipelines plus their software engineering toolsets are keys to our rapid application development practices.
+The Innovation Factory’s expert practitioners of agile development, DevSecOps, and continuous integration/continuous delivery (CI/CD) pipelines, plus our software engineering toolset are keys to our rapid application development practices.

-SAIC is leveraging this DevSecOps stack as the foundation to accelerate app modernization efforts.
-We plan to continue to train personnel on this toolset and agile/DevSecOps practices to ensure availability of development teams for government projects.
+We plan to continue to train personnel on our toolset and agile/DevSecOps practices to ensure availability of development teams for government projects.